Corionis/ELS/docs/index.md

 <center><span style="font-size: 28px; font-face: bold; font-weight: bold; margin-top: 10px; color: #925600;">What Is ELS?</span></center>
 <hr/>
-Entertainment Library Synchronizer (ELS) Version 4 is a purpose-built library and title oriented tool for managing and backing-up data with expandable storage spanning multiple devices.
+Entertainment Library Synchronizer (ELS) Version 4 is a purpose-built libraryKey and title oriented tool for managing and backing-up data with expandable storage spanning multiple devices.

 Any project with large amounts of data for home videos, YouTube, TikTok, Instagram, game development, 3D modeling, science, or media systems such as Plex